andrei-tatar/node-red-contrib-smartnora/doc/nodes/media/README.md

 - `activity` - enum [`INACTIVE`, `STANDBY`, `ACTIVE`] (if the `Media State` trait is enabled)
 - `playback` - enum [`PAUSED`, `PLAYING`, `FAST_FORWARDING`, `REWINDING`, `BUFFERING`, `STOPPED`] (if the `Media State` trait is enabled)
 - `input` - string - the value of the current selected input
+- `application` - string - the value of the current running application

 Output **2** payload is used when commands are triggered: